elfmaster/shiva_blogposts/shiva_introduction.md

 - Symbol interposition: Re-write code and data on the fly by symbol name.
 Shiva patches of this nature can interpose on functions or global variables within the ELF executable.

-- Function splicing: Uses advanced ELF transformation ABI extensions to allow developer to splice code into an existing function.
-Shiva re-writes the function from scratch in memory so that it includes the patch code that is now fully embedded and linked into the original function.
+- Function splicing: Uses advanced ELF transformation ABI extensions to allow developer to splice code into an existing function at any point within the function.
+Shiva re-writes the function from scratch in memory embedding and linking in the splice-code seamlessly within the context of the target function.
+Currently there are no limitations to how many functions you can splice with Shiva but there is a limitation to only one splice per function-- This is not an design limitation, I just haven't had the time to evolve this feature to that point yet.

-Throughout this section we will introduce the reader to both techniques and the various other features that are associated with each primary approach.
+Throughout this section we will introduce the reader to both techniques (Symbol interposition and Function splicing) and the various other features that are associated with each primary approach.
 The patch examples are simple to begin with and they become more real-world as we move through them.

 <a id="elf-symbol-interposition"></a>
 ### ELF Symbol interposition